 Experiential learning resources for the innovative educator

-Students have the capacity to make massive waves of change because they are young, technologically savvy, and many injustices happening in the world today are happening to them, impacting them directly, making the issues that much more relevant and important.
+Students have the capacity to make massive waves of change because they are young and technologically savvy, and many injustices happening in the world today are happening to them, impacting them directly, making the issues that much more relevant and important.

-What they need from us are the tools, skills, and knowledge to have their voices heard.
+What learners need from us are the tools, skills, and knowledge to make their voices heard.
 They have opinions, they have ideas.
 They just need a nudge, some guidance, and a little confidence.
-I offer all of that through project-based learning with a little service-learning twist.
+Community action projects give learners those tools.

-A community action project asks that students explore one community issue of interest and then develop an action plan to tackle the issue.
-My community action project resources help scaffold this experience such as offering "action" options.
+A student-led community action project asks that students explore one community issue of interest and then develop an action plan to tackle the issue.

 1) Giving Time/Volunteering/Community Service: